mongodb/mongo-php-library/src/Builder/architecture.md

 The Aggregation Builder is a set of classes and functions that represent all the stages and operators of the MongoDB.

+# Package

-This feature use of PHP 8.1 features: named arguments, union types, enum.
+The design for the query builder requires that we use PHP 8.1 capacities: named arguments and union types.
 Since the `mongodb/mongodb` library have to stay compatible with PHP 7.4, this new feature is implemented in a separate package `mongodb/builder` that requires PHP 8.1.
-The implementation being experimental and the API not stable at the moment, the package will be tagged with a `0.x` version more often than the `mongodb/mongodb` package.
+The implementation being experimental and the API not stable at the moment, the package will be tagged with a `0.x`.
 Once this package is stable, and `mongodb/mongodb` requires PHP 8.1, the code will be merged in the `mongodb/mongodb` and the package `mongodb/builder` will be abandoned.

-# Definition
+# Operator Definition

 Operators are defined in Yaml files, independently of the implementation.
 These definitions are used to generate the PHP code and could be used to generate other implementations: other languages or other libraries like Doctrine or Laravel.